Beyond Trending News with Peter Kafka at Recode

 In terms of which stories he likes to cover most, Peter enjoys providing clarity to confusing topics and thick issues.
 He likes to cut through the BS.
 “I think that where I do best is when I’m able to explain things that are relatively complicated or maybe intentionally obtuse – and say, ‘Here’s what’s really going on,” he says.
 Keep that in mind if you’re trying to figure out how to get press for your startup.

-As someone who has lived through our transition to digital, a lot of where we are today was predictable, he says.
-But the ride has been full of surprises nonetheless.
-Especially when it comes to the unforeseen consequences of progress brought about by the net.
-“The internet is bringing us 500 channels of TV or more, and access to the world's information, and that all panned out,” he explained, “and what we didn't think about is who might use the internet to sow mistrust, and create disinformation and do terrible things to people.”
+“The internet is bringing us 500 channels of TV or more, and access to the world’s information, and that all panned out,” he explained, “and what we didn’t think about is who might use the internet to sow mistrust, and create disinformation and do terrible things to people.”

-A Day in the life at Recode
+A Day in the Life at Recode Media

 When it comes to day-to-day operations at Recode, Peter wears a number of hats.
 He describes his approach as hands-on, while still working with a producer, an engineer, and other members of the team.
 Their staff is small (“It’s probably about half a dozen of us reporting day to day”), and we’re all working on different stories at a given time, sans any quota.